Counselling, Outreach and Education Staff

 In her spare time Liana enjoys spending time with her growing family, reading, and quilting.

 Melissa Mountain, BA.
-Psych, MC:AT, Canadian Certified Counsellor (CCC), Registered Psychologist; Counsellor
+Psych, MC:AT, Registered Psychologist; Counsellor

 Nicole Kienzle, BA., MC.
 (Masters of Counselling Psychology), Registered Provisional Psychologist, Counsellor